 Paramedic Program Information

-Gordon Cooper Technology Center, in compliance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and Title IX of the Education Amendments of 1972, does not discriminate on the basis of race, ethnicity, religion, national origin, age, gender, disability or veteran status in any of its policies, practices, or procedures.
+Gordon Cooper Technology Center, in compliance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and Title IX of the Education Amendments of 1972, does not discriminate on the basis of race, color, religion, sex, pregnancy, gender identity, national origin, sexual orientation, disability, genetic information, or age in any of its policies, practices, or procedures.
 These equal opportunity provisions include, but are not limited to admission, employment, financial aid, and student services.

 Program Minimum Expectations